What Is Depression?

 Depression commonly occurs with other illnesses such as anxiety, obsessive compulsive disorder, panic disorder, phobias, and eating disorders.
 If you or a loved one has symptoms of depression and/or another mental illness, talk to your doctor.
 Treatments are available to lift the depression and other mental illnesses.

-For more information, see WebMD's Depression and Other Mental Illnesses.
+For more information, see WebMD's article on Depression and Other Mental Illnesses.

 Can Depression Have Physical Symptoms?